 Unfortunately, the average Western diet is seriously low in fiber.

-This article summarises the best fiber supplement available to you, based on current research.
+This article summarises the best fiber supplements available to you, based on current research.

 We Don’t Consume Enough Fiber